 In total, 387 comments were received through the interactive map input platform.
 The most comments received were about Stevens Creek Boulevard and McClellan Road, and the most common concerns involved pedestrian safety and bicycle safety.

 The results of the interactive map are shown below in Figure 8 and summarized in Figure 9 on the following page.
-In Figure 8, each dot and line represents a comment provided by a community member.
+In Figure 8, each dot and line represents the intersection or corridor of concern mapped by a community member.
 Comments received from the community are attached in Appendix A.